Ramy-Ashraf/whiteboard-app/README.md

 # Whiteboard App

-This is a minimal whiteboard application using HTML, CSS, and JavaScript.
+This is a minimal whiteboard application using Next.js

 ## Features
 - Canvas drawing with pen, highlight, text, line, and arrow tools.